Tourism for Everyone

 - Help the tourism industry to get the right strategies and programmes in place

-- An ideal platform to know how technology and innovation are getting better to make the life easy and more accessible
+- It will be an ideal platform to know how technology and innovation are getting better to make life easy and more accessible

 - A timely platform to network and share strategies and experiences and understand the market needs and expectations